tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_swaggerhub_smartbear.md

 <a href="https://app.swaggerhub.com/home"><img src="images/swaggerhubhomepage.png" /></a>

 The dashboard shows a list of the APIs you've created.
-In this example, you see the [Weather API](docapis_scenario_for_using_weather_api.html) that I've been using throughout this book.
+In this example, you see the [Weather API](docapis_scenario_for_using_weather_api.html) that I've been using throughout this course.

 ## SwaggerHub Editor